 The mosaics in the church of Santa Prassede were commissioned by Pope Paschal I (r.
 817-24).

-In the centre of the mosaic in the apse stands Christ.
-His head is surrounded by a halo with a blue cross; above, the hand of God the Father emerges from the clouds to crown him.
-To Christ’s right stands St Paul (the only figure whose tunic carries a monogram), St Praxedes and Pope Paschal I, while to his left we see St Peter, St Pudenziana and St Zeno.
+In the centre of the apse mosaic stands Christ.
+Above his head, the hand of God the Father emerges from the clouds to crown him.
+To Christ’s right stand St Paul (the only figure whose tunic carries a monogram), St Praxedes and Pope Paschal I, while to his left stand St Peter, St Pudenziana and St Zeno.
 The pope, whose monogram may be seen in the centre of the two arches, appears in the apse mosaic holding a model of the church.
 He sports a square nimbus, indicating that he was alive when the mosaic was created.

 A phoenix, a symbol of birth and rebirth, sits on the branch of a palm tree.
 Below the feet of the seven figures flows the river Jordan.
 Standing on a small mound, in the centre of the lower part of the mosaic, is the Agnus Dei (Lamb of God), under whose feet flow the four rivers of paradise.
 The sheep, to either side, symbolise the twelve apostles, while the walled cities at each end represent Bethlehem and Jerusalem.